ponselvajeganathan/EJ2-DataGrid-BlazorServer-DataBind-Crud-AsynchronousProcess-WebAPI/README.md

 ## Prerequisites

-* Visual Studio 2022
+* Visual Studio 2022 or Visual Studio Code
-* Visual Studio Code
+* .NET SDK compatible with the project's target framework

 ## How to Run the Project